Dreem-Organization/bender/docs/quickstart/python.rst

 The **python client for bender** is available with the ``pip install bender-client`` command.

-You can find a tutorialon the github repo of the package `github.com/Dreem-Organization/Bender-Client <https://github.com/Dreem-Organization/Bender-Client>`_.
+You can find a full tutorial on the github repo of the package at: `github.com/Dreem-Organization/Bender-Client <https://github.com/Dreem-Organization/Bender-Client>`_.

 Here is a minimum example: